kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0297 Foreign air freight forwarders and foreign cooperative shippers associations.md

 ### §297.22   Procedure on receipt of registration application.

-After review of a registration form filed under §297.20, the Department will take one or more of the following actions:
+After review of a registration form filed under [[Volume 4/A Economic regulations/0297 Foreign air freight forwarders and foreign cooperative shippers associations.md#§297.20   Filing for registration.|§297.20]], the Department will take one or more of the following actions:

 \(a\) Indicate by stamp on OST Form 4506 the effective date of registration, and return to the carrier the duplicate copy of OST Form 4506 as evidence of registration with the Department under this part;